geoschem/GCHP/docs/source/supplement/spack.rst

     %%%%% Load Spackages %%%%%
     #==============================================================================
     # List each Spack package that you want to load
+    # NOTE: Only needed if you did not install GCHP directly through Spack
     pkgs=(gcc@9.3.0            \
      git@2.17.0           \
      netcdf-fortran@4.5.2 \